 A sharpshooting guard who authored one of the most explosive scoring nights in Kentucky basketball history before carving out a decade-long NBA role.

-Jodie Meeks announced himself to the college basketball world in a blaze of three-pointers.
-At the University of Kentucky, the quiet guard from Tennessee erupted for 54 points against rival Tennessee in 2009, setting a school record that still stands and draining 10 three-pointers in the process.
-That performance cemented his legacy in Lexington and made him a second-round NBA draft pick.
-Meeks' professional career was defined by adaptability and resilience.
-He never became a star, but evolved into a valued role player—a specialist who could space the floor with his shooting and provide instant offense off the bench.
-He played for seven teams over ten seasons, a journey that culminated in a 2019 NBA championship with the Toronto Raptors, where his veteran presence and professionalism were assets.
-After retiring, he smoothly transitioned into coaching, joining the New Orleans Pelicans staff.
+Jodie Meeks scored 54 points against Tennessee in 2009, a University of Kentucky single-game record that still stands.
+Born in 1987 in Tennessee, the quiet guard drained 10 three-pointers in that performance and became a second-round NBA draft pick.
+His professional career was defined by adaptability: he never became a star but evolved into a valued role player who spaced the floor with shooting.
+He played for seven teams over ten seasons, culminating in a 2019 NBA championship with the Toronto Raptors, where his veteran presence and professionalism were assets.
+After retiring, he transitioned into coaching, joining the New Orleans Pelicans staff.

 1981–1996